Notes

 How it works

-You create a note and start typing; edits auto-save after a short debounce.
+You create a note and start typing; edits auto-save after a short pause.
 From the editor toolbar you can pin the note, attach files, run AI Rewrite, or schedule a reminder.
 When a reminder's time arrives, DayZero notifies every teammate on the business (except the person who set it) and, if the reminder recurs, schedules the next occurrence.

 flowchart TD